Peritoneal Mesothelioma Life Expectancy

 Peritoneal mesothelioma patients live for 6 to 12 months without treatment.

-There isn’t a universal cure for peritoneal mesothelioma at this time, but some patients might be considered cured on a case-by-case basis with the right treatment.
+There isn’t a universal cure for peritoneal mesothelioma at this time, but some patients may recover depending on how the cancer responds to treatment.

 Peritoneal mesothelioma specialist Dr. Eugene Choi noted that patients can potentially be cured using cytoreduction with HIPEC in an interview with the Mesothelioma Applied Research Foundation.

-Contact us now to find top treatments that can improve your peritoneal mesothelioma life expectancy.
+Contact us now to find top treatments that can help you recover from peritoneal mesothelioma.

 Can peritoneal mesothelioma go into remission?

-Another patient had complete remission from peritoneal mesothelioma after receiving immunotherapy and chemotherapy, according to a study published by BMJ Case Reports in December 2023.
+Another patient achieved remission following immunotherapy and chemotherapy, according to a study published by BMJ Case Reports in December 2023.

 Ask your doctor about treatments and therapies that could help send your cancer into remission and extend your overall survival.